 "Well, how the hell else am I gonna find out?"

 The blonde Slayer pouted at the stupid rules.
 Her arms crossed over her chest and her innocent question had them thinking her more child than woman.

 "Its fine, princess.
 Over the years I've learned many ways to ease the burden of caring for my hair," he told her cryptically.

 "Cryptic isn't just for my world, huh?"

 Buffy wrinkled her nose at him.
 He didn’t have a chance to respond as the air became thick with anger.
-Doyle knew from experience that events had taken a dangerous turn.
+Doyle knew from experience events had taken a dangerous turn.
 His dark eyes sought its source, and he braced for the worst.

 Andais had returned to court.
 Her pale cheeks flushed with anger, and her power whipped about the room causing the occupants to gasp for breath.

 Merry rushed forward with Buffy, stopping in front of the throne.
 She tried hard to appear